JochenFM/MS3_VideoLibrary/README.md

 **6. Upload videos by link only and display the video in my HTML**

 The upload widget in its current form already allows video upload by URL only, but I failed to subsequently display the video in my HTML.
 JS manipulation of the Cloudinary videoplayer mentioned under 5 will make this possible by allowing me to use the Cloudinary Javascript SDK to create a URL that, if included in my library.html, will show the video that was uploaded.

+**7. **A more refined video search by text to allow better combinations than the current "or" method**

+A improved search functionality would also include a dropdown menu next to the search field to allow filter and display videos by category

 <div align="right"><a style="text-align:right" href="#top">Go to index</a></div>